 When is your event?

-This year National Refill Day is on June 19th!
-If you’re looking at setting up a stand outside of this day, think about the day of the week that could work.
+If you’re looking at setting up a stand, think about the day of the week that could work.
 Is it over a lunchtime period in a high footfall area?
 Maybe it’s on the weekend at a local market?
 Consider what would work best for you and have a look for any other major events that may be happening.
 You don’t want to clash with the football!

 What activities can you run?